Impact of the form of weighted networks on the quantum extreme reservoir computation: Discussion and Conclusion

 \section{Discussion and Conclusion}

-In this work we have performed network analysis on the unitary maps used in the QERC.
+In this work, we have performed network analysis on the unitary maps used in the QERC.
 Such unitary maps $U$ can be converted to a weighted Hermitian matrix $G = i\log U$ that is characterized by the set of three weighted distribution functions.
 We observed that the weight distribution for the DTC model grows in time to near $n=50$ where it converges to its typical shape.
 We compared the DTC model weight distribution against those associated with the Haar-random and Cauchy-random models.
 The DTC and Haar-random models are similar with respect to the Gaussian-like broadness of their weight distributions, whereas the DTC and Cauchy-random models are similar in terms of the tails in their respective weight distribution.
 This suggests that the unitary map for DTC's period over $n=50$ is nearly as complex as the one by the Haar-random model, yet it still has power law characteristics and so is not totally random.

-Next in the comparison of the performance of the QERC with the MNIST data set, we found that the power law tendency in the unitary map contributes to the high testing accuracy rate by suppressing the training accuracy rate.
-This indicates that at least for certain image classification problems the tendency in the feature map in QNNs would help for the QNNs to acquire the better generalization performance.
-Although similar observations has been noted in classical neural network models including reservoir computation \cite{Zhang2018, Bertschinger2004, Boedecker2012, Toyoizumi2020}, this is the first time for it to be observed in the QNN scenario.
-Although further investigation is necessary to generalize our findings with respect to the image classification problem, the properties found here could serve as a guideline to design more effective feature map in the future.
-Finally, the fact that the QERC can perform with the feature map generated by a simple Hamiltonian model such as the DTC with disorder is encouraging for the QERC's implementation.
-It strongly suggests that it can significantly reduce the overheard for the feature map in many other QNNs. \\
+Next, in the comparison of the performance of the QERC with the MNIST and Fashion MNIST datasets, we found that the power law tendency (tail) in the unitary map contributes to the high testing accuracy rate by suppressing the training accuracy rate.
+This indicates that, at least for certain image classification problems, the tendency in the feature map in QNNs would help the QNNs to acquire better generalization performance.
+Although similar observations have been noted in classical neural network models, including reservoir computation \cite{Zhang2018, Bertschinger2004, Boedecker2012, Toyoizumi2020}, this is the first time for it to be observed in the QNN scenario.

+Not only the properties found here could serve as a guideline for designing more effective feature maps in the future, but our network approach to the quantum machine learning model could also be used to investigate other useful network properties in quantum feature spaces.
+Furthermore, the approach could provide a physical interpretation of information processing in quantum machine learning schemes.
+As the long tail in the weight distribution implies strong connectivities between certain basis states in the network dynamics, our approach may provide physical insights in the performance of quantum machine learning.

+Finally, the fact that the QERC can perform with the feature map generated by a simple Hamiltonian model, such as the DTC with the disorder, is encouraging for the QERC's implementation.
+It strongly suggests that it can significantly reduce the overhead for the feature map in many other QNNs.